wilixx/BinaryTreeTimeslotResouceAllocation/README.md

 # BinaryTreeTimeslotResouceAllocation

-The source code will be available soon.
+The documentation of the source code will be available soon.